Sick of paying too much money on your prescriptions? How to get prescriptions cheaper, with or without insurance.

 Discount Prescriptions Without Insurance and With Insurance

 The following prescription medicine discount resources will work for you whether you've got health insurance or you're uninsured.
-Start with these, then move onto the section about discount prescription drug cards.
+Start with these, then move on to the section about discount prescription drug cards.

 Discount Resource #1: Prescription Savings Search Engine

-The first resource I'd like to pass onto you is a health savings search engine.
+The first resource I'd like to pass on to you is a health savings search engine.

 The Partnership for Prescription Assistance was created by the Pharmaceutical Research and Manufacturers of America (PhRMA).
 You can use their Medicine Assistance Tool (the search engine) to find financial resources available to you to save money on health needs.